-SNC has no ability under the Conservation Authorities Act to regulate or prohibit tree cutting on private property unless those lands are designated Provincially Significant Wetland.
-Municipalities can implement by-laws to regulate forest cover should they choose to do so.
+SNC has no ability under the Conservation Authorities Act to regulate or prohibit tree cutting on private property unless those lands are Provincially Significant Wetland or designated locally significant by a municipality.
+Municipalities can also implement by-laws to regulate forest cover should they choose to do so.
 If you are concerned about loss of forest cover in your municipality, please contact your local councillor or appropriate municipal staff.